kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 ### Event: initialize

-The first event that sent to the algorithm, sent for every task activation.
+The first event sent to the algorithm, sent for every task activation.

 ```json
 {